linode/docs/docs/kubernetes/deploy-and-manage-a-cluster-with-linode-kubernetes-engine-a-tutorial/index.md

 ### Install kubectl

-You will need to install the kubectl client to your computer before proceeding.
+You need to install the kubectl client to your computer before proceeding.
 Follow the steps corresponding to your computer's operating system.

 {{< content "how-to-install-kubectl" >}}